SiddhanthNB/yt-vid-downloader/README.md

 ```

 ## Execution
-To run the project, you can directly run the ```compare_img.py``` file and provide the directory path for both the images.
+To run the project, you can directly run the ```youthoob.py``` file and further provide the video link and desired resolution when prompted.

 ```$ python3 youthoob.py```